Stu042/cy-plan/docs/classes.md

 A standard class, contains methods and properties.
 A factory must be used to create an instance of this class.
 Class is the assumed class type, and hence has no requirement for the name class.

-An unusal idiosyncrasy of class is the constructor has two input groups, the first is for user input and the second is for injected input.
-Only the first is required and can be empty.

 ```
 transient ATransient {
     i32 LargerInteger